Updated through Oct 12. Sat Oct 15 is the last day to vote! If you’re short on time, I’ve added some sample ballots for housing-focused progressives.

 If you’re a progressive voter more concerned about renter protections and housing the homeless than you are about the cost of housing more generally, you should consider voting for Swanson, and might take a look at COPE’s other candidates: activist Nancy Trigueros, lawyer Breen Ouellette, and social worker Tanya Webking.

 While VDLC has endorsed all three sitting Green candidates, voters may want to do a bit of research on each Councillor’s record before casting a vote.
-If progressive values and climate actions other than bold action on housing are key to you, then you may also want to consider the new Green candidates: climate scientist Devyani Singh and activist Stephanie Smith.
+If progressive values and climate actions are key to you and you suspect the new Green candidates may push harder on the housing file than the incumbents, you may also consider climate scientist Devyani Singh and activist Stephanie Smith.

 The NPA has been an institution in Vancouver politics since 1937.
 It has run eleven elected mayors – including former premier Gordon Campbell – and since 2008 has been slowly making gains at City Hall, most recently coming within 1000 votes of winning a majority.